Wedding Photography in the Age of Coronavirus/COVID-19

 Where COVID-19 Restrictions Clash with Common Sense and What Wedding Couples’ Choose to do About This

-The wedding is probably the most important day of your like, comparable only to the birth of a child.
-Brides and Grooms now have to choose carefully which of their loved ones to invite.
+The wedding is probably the most important day of your life, comparable only to the birth of a child.
+However, brides and Grooms now have to choose carefully which of their loved ones to invite.
 Small venues especially are very limited to the number of guests they allow, presenting obvious problems:

-Who do you invite and who gets left out?
+Who do you invite, and who gets left out?
 The close family usually comes first, but then there’s the wedding day and your approach regarding social distancing.
 Chances are, you won’t have seen much of your nearest and dearest due to lockdown and more recent restrictions.
-So you’ll have a massive need to show your love – hug, kiss, hold hands and just generally be close.
+So you’ll have a massive need to show your love – hug, kiss, hold hands and generally be close.

 Whatever you choose to do, my job is to document your wedding day and everything that happens as naturally and comprehensively as possible.
-I’m a photographer, and I don’t judge, I take meaningful and emotive photographs of wedding days.
-For me, the more hugs and kisses that go on (as above), the better, but please do BE SAFE!
+I’m a photographer, and I don’t judge; I take meaningful and emotive photographs of wedding days.
+So for me, the more hugs and kisses that go on (as above), the better, but please do BE SAFE!

 How Coronavirus Might Affect Your Wedding Photos in Other Ways

 It’s not just the national guidance and venue restrictions such as social distancing that might dictate how your wedding photographs look.
 All over England and Wales, safety signage and hygiene stations have been popping up in the street and inside public buildings.

-Signage often includes tape or marks on the floor to indicate where couples, their guests and the photographer need to stand and where they cannot go, making wedding ceremony rooms look a little like a police crime scene!
+Signage often includes tape or marks on the floor to indicate where couples, guests, and photographers need to stand and where they cannot go, making wedding ceremony rooms look a little like a police crime scene!

 There is also now the familiar presence of perspex screens to separate the wedding party from the registrars.
-With the registrars wearing face coverings or visors, these elements all combine to give your wedding photos a very different look.
+With the registrars wearing face coverings or visors, these elements combine to give your wedding photos a very different look.